mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "And what if the obstruction decides to disperse one day?
 We'll all be roasted alive."

-"We would be dead long before if we don't try to grow something.
+"And we will have starved to death long before.
 We need to do something within our power, Melna."

 Melna sighed, letting her internal frustration simmer down and settle.